sharkoil/variancepro/docs/enhanced_nl_to_sql_translator_documentation.md

 ## Conclusion

-The Enhanced NL-to-SQL Translator represents a significant improvement in VariancePro's natural language processing capabilities.
+The Enhanced NL-to-SQL Translator represents a significant improvement in Quant Commander's natural language processing capabilities.
 It brings together domain-specific knowledge, pattern recognition, and context awareness to accurately translate financial queries into SQL, enabling users to interact with data more naturally and efficiently.